DevSquads/PopcornTask/README.md

 # Requirements
 ### UI
-- Login form
+- Login form.
-- List of available popcorn types (each item in the list contains name, price, and type).
+- List of available popcorns, where each item in the list contains name, price, and type.
 - List of orders.
 - Create order.
 - Edit order.